Shounak-Ghosh/Adversarial_Examples_Results_Reproduction/README.md

       python cloud_eval_diffl2.py data_select_O.csv 1 2
       python cloud_eval_diffl2.py data_select_i.csv 1 2

+The end_idx is set to 2, means that we are only generating one adversarial example per attack file (for each attack file 3 examples are generated, one for each metric.
+So if we execute all 9 we get 36 variations as shown in table 3 above.)

+The 3 files for each record correspond to the 3 classes other than the ground truth for which the given signal can be targeted.
+For example: when I execute __python cloud_eval_l2.py data_select_A.csv 1 2__ , The first ECG record from data_select_A.csv (meaning ground truth is class A) is used to craft adversarial examples for classes N, O and ~.

-For simplicity, in this repository I have executed only the scripts mentioned as (8).
+For simplicity, in this repository I have executed only the scripts denoted as (*).
 Each execution of this script generate 3 files for each record (9 files in total).

-The 3 files correspond to the 3 classes other than the ground truth for which the given signal can be targeted.
+This corresponds to the green colored regions in the table 3 from paper shown above.

 __2. Generate Targeted Adversarial Examples from the perturbations in 1.